Calendar 2019 - 2020

 9:30am - 12:30pm

 This course will serve as a guided exploration of combining and creating experimental materials matrix and mono printing.
 We will learn the secrets of color ink on paper.
 In the spirit of green printing, the workshop features environmentally-friendly water miscible inks.
 Open to all levels.

 Projects in Printmaking

 1pm - 4pm

 Find freedom of expression through printmaking.
 Develop individual projects in mediums including etching copper and zinc, color viscosity roller technique, and monotype.
 Unite technique and imagination in a dynamic expression of your unique vision.
-The instructor will be present on Mondays and Tuesdays.
+The instructor will be present on Tuesdays and Wednesdays.

 4:30pm - 7:30pm